The Power of Dressing Up at Work and in Life

 No. Replace the leggings with your favorite grey sweatpants, or yes, your favorite jeans, and you can see how this applies to your own wardrobe.
 Looking good and feeling comfortable—not just in the clothes but where you’re wearing them—usually means clothing that’s on the at least slightly dressier side.

-The takeaway: Stock your closet with as much magical clothing as possible that you can wear to a new business pitch, and you’ll be golden.
+Stock your closet with as much magical clothing as possible that you can wear to a new business pitch, and you’ll be golden.

 3) A little effort goes a long way